This Is Not That: Baptism

 And Mark’s Gospel puts it simply: “Whoever believes and is baptized will be saved” (Mark 16:16).

-Not because the water performs the saving, but because it reveals what belief has already discovered—union.
+Not because the water performs the saving, but because baptism reveals what belief has already discovered—our union with God.

 It was that simple.
 A friend finds life in Jesus, another friend says, “Let’s celebrate,” and down they both go.